-In addition to the accommodation process, students with disabilities are often in need of supplemental support.
-The Coordinator is available to provide a variety of support to students as needed.
+During their academic career, students with disabilities may find they are need of supplemental support.
+The coordinator is available to provide a variety of support to students as needed.

 The range of services may include: